hoverbike1/TOTK-Mods-collection/README.md

 </br>If you want a better anti aliasing, we recommend using SMAA on the "Anti-Aliasing Method" in Graphics settings (at a slightly cost on GPU performance).
 Using a resolution above your monitor can also work as anti-alising, but have high cost on your GPU (see the **Resolution** section).
 </br>:exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file!

-- Graphics - **Disable Dynamic resolution when low FPS:** Prevents the resolution being reduced when your framerate is under 30fps.

 - Graphics - **LOD Improvement:** Increases the Level of Detail on certain models.
 </br>LOD (Level Of Detail) shows higher quality models when you are close to them, and lower quality models when they are further away.
 </br>Version 2.0 has a minor performance improvement (we spent days testing on different hardware to believe it).
 Our theory is that less model swappings helps the emulator because there's less things changing at the same time.